 - 3.8 The SEA objectives detailed above conform to the SEA Directive, and are derived from the Sustainability Appraisal undertaken for the Herefordshire Local Plan (Core Strategy) 2011-2031. - 3.9 Baseline information gathered during Stage A of the SEA process provided details of the current environmental characteristics of the neighbourhood area and the status of its natural assets and features (refer to Appendix 2).
 This information was analysed as part of Task B2 of SEA, which looked at the extent to which the emerging NDP policies will help or obstruct these characteristics.
-There are four objectives for which there is no local information is available, which provides a limitation on the baseline data and whether the NDP policies are likely to improve or exacerbate existing problems and issues relating to these themes. - 3.10 Following the completion of Task B2 of SEA it was apparent that the largest environmental issue within the parish, and which has an impact on the County as a whole, is water quality; the River Wye, though currently meeting all its conservation objectives, will require effective management, in order to ensure that the quality of water does not deteriorate to the point that nutrient targets are missed further downstream. - 3.11 The NDP does not propose that sites be allocated for development and contains only criteria-based policies.
-The River Wye does not pass through the parish, although a small area to the north of the parish is within the hydrological catchment.
-The watercourses within the village of Dorstone are not part of the hydrological catchment of the River Wye.
+There are four objectives for which there is no local information is available, which provides a limitation on the baseline data and whether the NDP policies are likely to improve or exacerbate existing problems and issues relating to these themes. - 3.10 Following the completion of Task B2 of SEA it was apparent that the two largest environmental issues within the parish are flooding and water quality which has an impact on the County as a whole.
+The River Arrow flows through the centre of the village and is part of the hydrological catchment of the River Wye.
+Although the River Wye is currently meeting all its conservation objectives, it will require effective management, in order to ensure that the quality of water does not deteriorate to the point that nutrient targets are missed further downstream. - 3.11 The NDP does not propose that sites be allocated for development and contains only criteria-based policies due to the flooding constrains within the village posed by the River Arrow.
+The River Wye does not pass through the parish, although the River Arrow is part of the hydrological catchment of the River Wye.
 On this basis, the delivery of the NDP should not exacerbate existing problems regarding water quality or have an unacceptable adverse impact.